 Many cannabis users report that coconut oil makes the best carrier oil for cannabis oil.
 Coconut oil contains beneficial fatty acids that go well in both edibles and topicals.
 However, alternatives to coconut oil also work well, such as vegetable oil or lecithin.

-Lecithin is a type of fat that allows for ingredients to stick and bind together.
-Adding lecithin to your recipes and/or into your oil can help the canna oil bind together with other ingredients more readily and improve shelf life.
+Lecithin is a type of fat that allows ingredients to stick and bind together.
+Adding lecithin to your recipes and/or oil can help the canna oil bind together with other ingredients more readily and improve shelf life.
 Lecithin has the added benefit of increasing the bioavailability of cannabinoids.
 Sunflower lecithin is best for a range of diets.
 Eggs are also a source of lecithin and act as a binding ingredient in baking.